Bathorian/pokemon/README.md

 - Pokémon selector is populated from the selected generation’s pokemon_species list and sorted alphabetically.
 - The fetch uses the species name as the last path segment of https://pokeapi.co/api/v2/pokemon/<name>.
 - Errors and loading states are shown inline in the page.
+ - Visualizations:
+   - Base stats radar chart using Chart.js.
+   - Sprites gallery with thumbnails for front/back and shiny/female variants when available.
+   - Type chips are color-coded per Pokémon type for quick recognition.
+   - Cries can be played inline with audio controls (browser autoplay policies may require user interaction).

 Using the backend to simplify the frontend
 - If you prefer, change the frontend fetch URLs to the local backend: